FINALIST | Wangaratta Contemporary Textile Award 2019

 7 Feb- 3 May 2019 | Opening 6-8pm 12 Feb, all welcome

-During my residency I will engage tapestry techniques to develop material and practice-based research around the concept of 'Impermanent Place'.
-Here I will create a series of new works that navigate architectural scale, transient materiality, repetition and movement.
+During my residency at the Australian Tapestry Workshop in 2018 I explored tapestry techniques as a method for contemporary drawing and developed practice-based research around the concept of Impermanence.
+From this base, I created a series of new works that navigate architectural structures via repetition and transient pattern.